byu-cs329/hw3/README.md

 ## Type Checking

 For each of the below, the proof certificate for each problem should be in the form of a tree in a file in the same directory as this *README*.
 Name each file by the problem number.
-Scanning a paper-pencil solution is fine (and preferred).
+Uploading a picture of your paper-pencil solution is fine (and preferred).
 Assume the existence of the environment that does the right thing.

 4) **(10 points)** Write by hand a type proof for `edu.byu.cs329.hashtable.LlHashTable.equals`.